Paola Vesco and A. Lindqvist-McGowan Lead Workshop on AI-Powered Conflict Early-Warning for the Yemen Peace Process

-On December 6, VIEWS led a workshop session on the use of AI-powered conflict early-warning systems to support the peace process in Yemen.
-The session was attended by representatives from the Martti Ahtisaari Peace Foundation (CMI) and the Office of the Special Envoy of the Secretary-General for Yemen (OSESGY).
+Helsinki and Online—On 6 December 2024, VIEWS led a workshop session on the use of AI-powered conflict early-warning systems to support the Yemen peace process.
+The virtual session was part of a four-day intensive capacity-building workshop in Helsinki, hosted by CMI – Martti Ahtisaari Peace Foundation in collaboration with the Office of the UN Special Envoy of the Secretary-General for Yemen (OSESGY).

-VIEWS’ Deputy Director, Paola Vesco, and Operations & Outreach Manager, Angelica Lindqvist-McGowan, led the session, showcasing VIEWS as an open platform for conflict forecasting.
+VIEWS’ Deputy Director Paola Vesco, and Operations & Outreach Manager Angelica Lindqvist-McGowan, led the session, showcasing VIEWS as an open platform for conflict forecasting.
 They explored its applications in early-warning, early-action, and strategic planning to enhance peacebuilding efforts.

-About CMI – Martti Ahtisaari Peace Foundation
+CMI – Martti Ahtisaari Peace Foundation

-About OSESGY – Office of the Special Envoy of the Secretary-General for Yemen
+OSESGY – Office of the Special Envoy of the Secretary-General for Yemen

 OSESGY works under the mandate of the UN Secretary-General to mediate a peaceful